Vietnam

 Exchange controls

-All buying, selling, lending, and transfer of foreign currency needs to be made through credit institutions and other financial institutions authorised by the State Bank of Vietnam (SBV).
+All buying, selling, lending, and transferring of foreign currency must be conducted through credit institutions or other financial institutions authorised by the State Bank of Vietnam (SBV).

-Outflow of foreign currency by transfer is authorised for certain transactions, such as payments for imports and services abroad, refund of loans contracted abroad and payment of interest accrued thereon, transfer of profits and dividends, and revenues from transfer of technology.
+Outflow of foreign currency by bank transfer is authorised for certain transactions, such as payments for imports and services abroad, repayment of foreign loans and payment of interest accrued thereon, transfer of profits and dividends, and revenues from technology transfers.

-All monetary transactions in Vietnam must be undertaken in Vietnamese dong.
-Exceptions are applicable to payments for exports made between principals and their agents, and payments for goods and services purchased from institutions authorised to receive foreign currency payments such as for air tickets, shipping and air freight, insurance, and international communications.
+All monetary transactions in Vietnam must be conducted in Vietnamese dong.
+Exceptions apply to payments for exports made between principals and their agents, as well as payments for goods and services purchased from institutions authorised to receive foreign currency payments, such as for shipping and air freight, insurance, and international communications.

 Forms of doing business

-According to the Law on Enterprises, a foreign-invested enterprise may be established as either a single member limited liability or a limited liability with more than one member, a joint-stock company, or a partnership.
+According to the Law on Enterprises, foreign investors can establish their commercial presence in Vietnam via a single member limited liability company, a limited liability company with multiple members, a joint-stock company, or a partnership.

 Intellectual property (IP)

-Intellectual property (IP) rights in Vietnam are protected under the Civil Code and the Law on Intellectual Property, along with various subordinate legislation.
-Vietnam is a signatory to key international agreements, including the Paris Convention, Madrid Agreement, and Patent Cooperation Treaty, and has a copyright agreement with the U.S. under the Vietnam-U.S. Bilateral Trade Agreement, which obligates adherence to the Berne Convention.
+IP rights in Vietnam are protected under the Civil Code, the Law on Intellectual Property, and various subordinate legislation.
+Vietnam is a signatory to key international agreements, including the Paris Convention, Madrid Agreement, and Patent Cooperation Treaty.
+Additionally, it adheres to the Berne Convention through a copyright agreement with the U.S. under the Vietnam-U.S. Bilateral Trade Agreement.